 - Keefer Consulting Inc, United States

-Ken Keefer is founder of Keefer Consulting Inc. He manages the eTMF Exchange Mechanism Standard (eTMF-EMS) initiative that aims to transfer TMF documents more efficiently between systems and organizations.
-His team is now leading efforts by sponsors, CROs, and eTMF vendors to test eTMF-EMS, Version 1.0.
-Ken has dedicated the past fourteen of 40 years in consulting to helping pharma clients improve business processes and migrate data on projects including the GSK and Merck Schering mergers.
+Ken Keefer is founder of Keefer Consulting Inc. He managed the review of the eTMF Exchange Mechanism Standard (eTMF-EMS), Version 1.0, an initiative under the TMF Reference Model. eTMF-EMS is a common standard for exchanging TMF documents between systems and organizations.
+Ken continues to work with sponsors, CROs, and eTMF vendors to test and enhance eTMF-EMS.
+He has dedicated fifteen of his 40 years in consulting to helping clients including GSK, Merck, and Pfizer to transform their business processes and data resources.
 He holds a MBA from Temple University and a Post-graduate Certificate in Pharmaceutical and Healthcare Business from the University of the Sciences in Philadelphia.

 Venugopal Mallarapu, MS